Provinces of Indonesia: Background

 The authority of the provincial government are government affairs which are located across regencies/municipalities, government affairs whose users are across regencies/municipalities, government affairs whose benefits or negative impacts lie across regencies/municipalities, government affairs which use more resources. efficient if carried out by the province.

 Each province has a local government, headed by a governor and a legislative body (DPRD).
 The governor and members of local representative bodies are elected by popular vote for five-year terms, but governors can only serve for two terms.
 The general election to elect members of the DPRDs is conducted simultaneously with the national general election.
 Previously, the general elections for Governor and Vice Governor were not held simultaneously.
 However, since 2015 regional head elections have been held simultaneously.
-Under the plan, simultaneous partial local elections will be held in February 2017, June 2018, December 2020, culminating in simultaneous elections for all local executive posts on November 2024 and then every five years.
+Under the plan, simultaneous partial local elections were held in February 2017, June 2018 and December 2020, culminating in simultaneous elections for all local executive posts in November 2024 and then every five years.

 Current provinces

-After the creation of Southwest Papua, Indonesia now has 38 provinces: 29 ordinary provinces and 9 provinces that have special status.
-The 1945 Constitution mentions that the state of Indonesia acknowledges and respects the special status of some of its regional governments.
-The special status is divided into two separate characteristics which in Indonesian are "Istimewa" and "Khusus".
-The main meaning for both is special in English, however, Istimewa could also be translated to "privileged".

-Seven provinces in Indonesia that have special characteristics are: